Bosnia and Herzegovina

-In Bosnia and Herzegovina the power plugs and sockets are of type F. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Bosnia and Herzegovina the power plug sockets are of type F. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Bosnia and Herzegovina?

-In Bosnia and Herzegovina the power plugs and sockets are of type F. Check out the following pictures.
+In Bosnia and Herzegovina the power plug sockets are of type F. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type F.

 Buy a power plug (travel) adapter